davehorton/connect/Readme.md

     }) ;
 }) ;
 ```
-### Sending sip requests (UAC)
+### Sending sip requests

-SIP requests can be sent (i.e., to act as a User Agent Client) using the app.request method:
+SIP requests can be sent (i.e., to act as a User Agent Client, or UAC) using the app.request method:

 ```js
 // connect and then send an OPTIONS ping